christopherii/forty-jekyll-theme/about_us.md

 Researcher @ Google Brain.
 Applied Mathematics / Computer Science / Economics @ Harvard.
 Top 10 in the nation in college Ultimate Frisbee Callahan voting.
 Creator of a distributed deep learning library for Spark.
 Writing *Abstraction*.
 His research focuses on meta-learning, representation learning, causality, safety.

 ### Christopher Read
+We are all sculptors of self.
+Where is this thing you say you are?
+Too, too much bloodless abstraction, disembodied skull — dead bone.
+In this age of abundance, where the demand of survival have given way to the need for restraint, where the ignorant have given way to the over-educated, where the hungry have given way to the bloated and rotund, the critical task is judgment — judgment under endless choice!
+It is the ultimate choice to decide on a self.
+It is the last question, the only real, at-bottom question: how do you become what you are?

+The second most complicated question in existence, it is an impossibly high-dimensional problem.
+This problem, like all problems, is a problem of information.
+It has a structure.
+There is a law.
+And to know these laws is to literally recreate the world at will.
+It is to solve the problem of problems.
+Christopher seeks these laws of thought.

 Machine Learning & Data Science @ Brex.
 History @ Harvard.
 Top 10 in the nation: most perfect AP scores.
 Founder-CEO-CTO @ Legion, a machine learning cryptocurrency trading outfit.
 Founder @ Archangel, a venture capital firm.
 Writing *Ambition*.
 He works towards “suffering from a respectable delusion.”